Meower-Everywhere/iOS11-12/README.md

 # Meower for iOS 12

 > [!Warning]
-> This client is no longer maintained as the codebase has become unmaintable.
+> This client is no longer maintained as the codebase has become too outdated and contains many security vulnerabilities and bugs.
 >
 > This client will stop functioning on **April 1st 2024**